johnstoermer/Punk-or-Funk/README.md

 # Punk-or-Funk
-Tells you if a song is punk or funk
+Tells you if a song is punk or funk (uses spyscraper)